BillyDonahue/simulavr/doc/sphinx/features.rst

 * Connect multiple AVR core pins to other devices like LCD, LED and others. (environment)
-* Connect multiple AVR cores to multiple avr-gdb instances. (each on its own socket/port number, but see first point for running multiple avr cores)
+* Connect multiple AVR cores to multiple avr-gdb instances. (each on its own socket/port number, but see first point for running multiple AVR cores)
 * Write simulation scripts in Tcl/Tk or Python, other languages could be added by simply adding swig scripts!
 * Tracing the execution of the program, these traces support all debugging